We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Composer, Director

 John Charles is best-known in New Zealand as one of the country’s first composers to make his mark on film, thanks to his varied and distinctive scores for classics Goodbye Pork Pie, Utu and The Quiet Earth.
-He has also spent time working in television as a producer and executive.
+He also spent time working in television as a producer and executive.

 In 1980 he returned to Sydney, and ABC-TV.
-Since composing for The Quiet Earth in 1985, Charles has been permanently based in Australia, where he has worked as a freelance composer, arranger, pianist and TV director.
-There he has continued to contribute to New Zealand projects, including composing for World War Two romance A Soldier’s Tale, TV’s Bread & Roses (based on the early life of politician Sonja Davies), Lange-era mini-series Fallout (1995), and Geoff Murphy's final fictional feature, thriller Spooked.
+By the time he composed The Quiet Earth soundtrack in 1985, Charles was permanently based in Australia, where he worked as a freelance composer, arranger, pianist and TV director.
+But he continued to compose for New Zealand projects, including WWll romance A Soldier’s TaleGeoff Murphy's last fictional feature Spooked, and two ambitious miniseries Bread & Roses (based on the early life of politician Sonja Davies), and Fallout (a dramatisation of political battles when New Zealand went anti-nuclear).

 Sources include

 'John Charles' SOUNZ website.
-Accessed 4 October 2016
+Accessed 17 May 2024

 Pauline Kael, State of the Art: Film Writings 1983 -1985 (New York: E.P.
 Dutton, 1985)